cpriest/hain-plugin-psl/Notes.md

 1. Using global shortcut key while hain is open should not close hain
 2. Allow for compiled version of hain to still access debugger
-3. Make F12 work to open the debugger
-4. Improve log() function passed into plugins work as well as console.log (might require plugin-side library)
+3. ~~Improve log() function passed into plugins work as well as console.log (might require plugin-side library)~~
     a.
 Alternatively, a way to "hook-up" the plugins thread to the main application debugger??
-5. Be able to move the hain window
+4. Be able to move the hain window
+5. Moving hain plugins to be in < webform > elements of main UI, they would still be run in their own processes but would be able to use electron utilities, they would also still be isolated from the main server, in addition they would be isolated from each other.
+Per @appetizermonster it would probably take a lot of re-working of the code.